Comparison of Deep Learning and Particle Smoother EM Methods for Estimation of Rb-82 Myocardial Perfusion PET Kinetic Parameters: Methods

 \subsection{Evaluation methods}

-Each parameter was estimated using three proposed methods: KEM, PSEM, and CNN.
+\paragraph{Metrics} The parameter $(F, k_3, k_4)$ was estimated using the four methods: NLLS, KEM, PSEM, and CNN.
 The estimations obtained from these methods were then compared to the ground truth values utilized in our simulations.
-To analyze the accuracy of the estimations, both absolute error and relative error between the estimated and ground truth values were considered.
-Additionally, the success ratio was computed for each kinetic parameter.
-This ratio is defined as the frequency with which a proposed method outperforms the reference method, NLLS, in our analyses.
-The calculations for the three metrics are based on the following simple equations:
+To analyze the accuracy of the estimations, both absolute error and relative error between the estimated and ground truth values were calculated.

+\paragraph{Stratification for near-zero ground truth.} To explicitly handle the near-zero regime, for each parameter we stratify test cases by the ground-truth magnitude using the 25th percentile threshold computed over the test set.
+We report results separately for the ``small'' regime ($\theta \leq Q_{25}$) and the ``large'' regime ($\theta > Q_{25}$).
+The thresholds were $F=0.0169$, $k_3=0.0193$, and $k_4=0.0046$ (units as defined in Table~\ref{tab:sim_params}), yielding $n=50$ cases in the small regime and $n=150$ cases in the large regime for each parameter.

+\paragraph{Statistical Significance Analysis} Performance was compared across methods (NLLS, KEM, PSEM, CNN) using paired simulations and absolute error.
+For each parameter and noise level (0.8$\times$, 1.0$\times$, 1.2$\times$), we used the Friedman test (simulations as blocks; $n=200$, $k=4$) with Kendall’s $W$ effect size.
+When significant ($p<0.05$), Wilcoxon signed-rank tests were run with Holm correction across six pairwise comparisons.
+We report Holm-adjusted $p$-values, median paired differences in absolute error, and rank-biserial correlation.
+All tests were two-sided ($\alpha=0.05$).